 On the other end of the spectrum, the Arc’teryx AR 395A is a feature-rich, high-end climbing harness that is suitable for mountaineers (as well as beginner climbers if you want to spend that much!)

 We start off with Wild Country’s entry in the search for the harness world’s true all-rounder.
-The Mission is, indeed, a decent contender, featuring 5 large gear loops, adjustable leg loops and twin accessory loops for ice-screw holders which are far enough back not to interfere with your legs when walking or climbing.
-Due to its innovative V-Flex technology, the Mission is also very flexible and lightweight, cutting down on padding by using a stretchy, cushioning mesh.
+The Session is, indeed, a decent contender, featuring 4 large gear loops, adjustable leg loops and a rear loop for carrying tools.
+Due to its innovative V-Flex technology, the Session is also very flexible and lightweight, cutting down on excess bulk by using ventilated padding.
 While classified as an all-rounder by the manufacturers, most users will find this best suited to sport climbing and a little on the heavy side and thick at the waist for alpine adventures.

 - Perfect for sport climbing